Respect and protect on a global scale

 Our partners are bringing fair prices, safer working conditions and environmentally sustainable practices to poor and disadvantaged communities around the globe.
 But that’s only the beginning: With every purchase, a donation is made to the CRS Global Impact Fund.
 The Fund invests in CRS projects around the world.
 We’re helping farmers adapt to climate change, improving access to markets and supporting critical education and advocacy initiatives in the United States.

-The CRS Global Impact Fund is currently funding initiatives in El Salvador, Nicaragua, Honduras and the Holy Land.
+The CRS Global Impact Fund is currently funding initiatives in El Salvador, Nicaragua, Honduras and Haiti.
 Learn more about each of these projects below.

 Supporting Farmer Exchanges In El Salvador